Emma May Alexander Reinertsen: Early life and education

 Emma May Alexander was born in Buffalo, New York, January 6, 1853.
 Her father was Capt.
 Squire Alexander and her mother was Henrietta E. Sherman.
 Her great-grandfather, Peter Belknap, was a soldier in the Revolutionary War.
 Her grandfather, Jacob Alexander, was a soldier in the War of 1812.
 Her father was master of some of the largest transports in government service during the Civil War; at a bombardment of Fort Sumter by the ironclads, he was captain of the dispatch boat, Governor, which, because of her high speed, was of great service to the navy.
 Reinertsen's mother, a relative of General William Tecumseh Sherman, was orphaned in infancy and was adopted by Col. Samuel French, who traced his ancestry to the Mayflower.

-Reinertsen came to Milwaukee, Wisconsin when four years of age, her father having made that decision after receiving a shipbuilding patent and a portion of Jones Island.
+Reinertsen came to Milwaukee, Wisconsin, when four years of age, her father having made that decision after receiving a shipbuilding patent and a portion of Jones Island.
 After some financial disappointments, he returned to his life on the sea, where he died and was buried.

 Reinertsen was educated in public and private schools in Milwaukee.
-She was for some time a student at the Milwaukee Female College, later known as Milwaukee-Downer College.
+She was for some time a student at the Milwaukee Female College.
 She dropped out of the College in what would have been her final year, in order to get married.